christianalfoni/jflux/README.md

 - **Composable** components that lets you define a small section of DOM content, add behaviour to it and reuse the component throughout your application
 - Strong concepts of where to put **state** and how to update that state
 - A **router**
-- Use jQuery **plugins** to add complex behaviour to your components
+- Use existing jQuery **plugins** to add complex behaviour to your components, or use all the powerful functionality of a component itself

 ##<a name="api">API</a>